-The company fulfills more than 350,000 orders annually, with many of those occurring seasonally — for example, during the back-to-school rush that takes place in every country around the world.
-During those weeks, frantic parents request information from Stikets customer service channels, which Stikets supported using the Zendesk chat solution to connect customers with live agents.
+The company fulfills more than 350,000 orders annually, with many of those occurring seasonally—for example, during the back-to-school rush that takes place around the world.
+During those weeks, frantic parents request information from Stikets customer service channels, which Stikets supports using the Zendesk chat solution to connect customers with live agents.
 However, thanks to the company’s exponential growth, there could be long lag times between a customer request and an agent’s response.

-In 2019, Stikets decided to address this challenge by implementing an AI-enabled chatbot solution.
-Although Stikets employs only around 50 people, Ribas strongly believed that AI was critical to the future of the business.
+Stikets decided to address this challenge by implementing an AI-enabled virtual assistant solution.
+Although Stikets employs only around 50 people, Ribas strongly believes that AI is critical to the future of the business.
 “I believe that if you don’t have AI, you will be out of business in the next few years,” he says.

 But it wasn’t just about finding a solution to a single problem.
 According to Ribas: “We wanted to invest in the technology, not just in a solution.
-And in order to invest in the technology we had to work hand in hand with somebody that knows AI and is in it for the long term.”
-That’s when the company found IBM Business Partner Enzyme, experts in AI and digital transformation.
+And to invest in the technology we had to work hand in hand with somebody who knows AI and is in it for the long term.”
+That’s when the company found IBM Business Partner Enzyme Advising Group, experts in AI and digital transformation.

-Furthermore, because Stikets operates almost entirely in the cloud, whatever AI solution it found had to be cloud-based, compatible with its other systems and platforms and scalable with the seasonal nature of the business.
-Enzyme recommended the IBM Watson Assistant chatbot solution, running on IBM Cloud.
+Furthermore, because Stikets operates almost entirely in the cloud, whatever AI solution it found had to be cloud-based, compatible with its other systems and platforms, and scalable with the seasonal nature of the business.
+Enzyme recommended the IBM Watson® Assistant virtual agent solution, running on IBM Cloud®.

 “We saw that IBM Cloud would offer us the flexibility to start with a customized but dependable solution and scale it to what we do,” says Ribas.
-The Watson Assistant solution would allow Stikets to minimize its infrastructure investment through a solution as a service (Saas) payment model.
-“This is the first step that we are taking into cognitive technology and artificial intelligence.
+The IBM Watson Assistant solution would allow Stikets to minimize its infrastructure investment through a solution-as-a-service (SaaS) payment model.
+“This is our first step into cognitive technology and artificial intelligence.
 But we know that this is not going to be the only one; this is going be the first of many.”

-Together, Stikets and Enzyme used IBM Watson Assistant technology running on IBM Cloud to develop a custom chatbot nicknamed Stiky.
-The chatbot provides around-the-clock support to customers by answering frequently asked questions about products, shipping, pricing and more.
+Together, Stikets and Enzyme used IBM Watson Assistant technology running on IBM Cloud to develop a custom virtual assistant nicknamed Stiky.
+The virtual assistant provides around-the-clock support to customers by answering frequently asked questions about products, shipping, pricing and more.
 The IBM Watson Assistant solution integrates with the company’s Zendesk application, which automatically creates help tickets that are routed to live agents for follow up.

 Deploying the fully functional virtual assistant took just 10 weeks, including integrating Stiky with the client’s Zendesk platform.
 “It was a base hit,” says Ribas.
 “Enzyme said it was going to take 10 weeks, and it did.
 I was very impressed by that.”

 Enzyme integrated its Enzyme Watson Accelerator technology, which is based on the Node-RED development tool, with the IBM Watson Assistant solution.
 The accelerator enriches the customer’s inquiries with further intelligence.
 It defines input variables, contexts and conditions based on user input in Stiky, as well as outputs such as specific conversation behaviors and integration with other customer systems.
 It extends the IBM Watson Assistant functionality to include multichannel and multilanguage management and third-party integrations.
-“We were able to do this very quickly because of the architecture of the Watson Assistant and IBM Cloud,” says Sarah Imbert de la Encina, Project Manager for Enzyme.
+“We were able to do this very quickly because of the architecture of IBM Watson Assistant and IBM Cloud,” says Isabel Celma, Director, Enzyme.

 Enzyme also provided the integration services to link Stiky with the client’s Zendesk solution to address the most complex questions that need help desk agent support.
 “We are happy to say that the integration has been seamless, which is something that I was initially worried about,” says Ribas.

-By working with IBM Business Partner Enzyme to develop a chatbot using the IBM Watson Assistant platform running on IBM Cloud, Stikets has increased its real-time support to 24 hours a day, seven days a week.
-If Stiky cannot answer a question, the client’s integrated Zendesk solution automatically generates a ticket, which customer service agents answer by email, often in under two hours — even during peak seasons.
+By working with Enzyme to develop a virtual assistant using the IBM Watson Assistant platform running on IBM Cloud, Stikets has increased its real-time support to 24 hours a day, 7 days a week.
+If Stiky cannot answer a question, the client’s integrated Zendesk solution automatically generates a ticket, which customer service agents answer by email, often in under two hours—even during peak seasons.

-Today, Stiky resolves 80% of all queries — up to 90% in Spain — and conducts an average of 165 conversations daily.
-The chatbot covers a workload equivalent to 2.5 full time employees, freeing staff to focus on other, more pertinent tasks.
+Today, Stiky resolves 80% of all queries—up to 90% in Spain—and conducts an average of 165 conversations daily.
+The virtual assistant covers a workload equivalent to 2.5 full time employees, freeing staff to focus on other, more pertinent tasks.
 After just a few months of use, Stikets’s integrated customer care system received a 92% positive customer satisfaction rating.

 “We now have a much higher level of service,” notes Ribas.
 “With Stiky, our customers are clearly getting 24x7 attention.
 It’s something that we didn’t have before.”